 In Windows, go to the "Network and Sharing Center."
 Right click on the Wi-Fi network connection icon > Wireless Properties.
 Click on Show Characters box to show your Wi-Fi password.

 To speed up the time it takes to boot your PC, reduce the number of programs running at startup.
 Be sure to examine what you are turning off.
 Some programs could be needed by third party programs installed on your PC.

 - Windows: Open the task manager (Ctrl + Shift + Esc) and go to the startup tab to configure what programs you want to launch with your system.

 - macOS: Go to System Preferences > Users & Groups > Select your user and click on the Login Items tab.
 You can remove or hide startup applications from here.

 Make icon-only bookmarks on your toolbar by deleting the “name” of the bookmarks leaving only the icon.
 Icons only take up less space than the name shown with it.
 In Chrome: right click the bookmark > edit > delete the name and save.

 Permanently remove deleted data

 For security purposes, permanently remove data so that Recuva software and the like cannot recover files and folders.
 Open a command prompt and enter cipher /w:C: to wipe deleted files from your C: drive.
 If files and folders are saved on a different drive, change the letter to target those drives or folders.
-If you need to feel the need to take extra steps, use a file shredder program, such as Eraser (Windows) and FileShredder (Mac).
+If you feel the need to take extra steps, use a file shredder program, such as Eraser (Windows) and FileShredder (Mac).
 However, be 100% sure you will never need any of these files again.
 You might want to do a full backup prior to doing this and store it somewhere safe just in case.

 All devices and computers have an “Off” button.
 Use it to get away from technology at times to enjoy all the other wonderful things life has to offer.